-Microfiction Monday Magazine seeks to publish exceptional stories told in 100 words or less on the first Monday of every month.
+Microfiction Monday Magazine seeks to publish exceptional stories told in 100 words or less each Monday.

 In physics, impulse is the change in an object’s momentum.
 It is equal to the product of force and time.
 To bring about a given change in momentum, you can apply a small force over a long period of time, or apply a big force in a short amount of time.